MattD82/Predicting-Spotify-Song-Popularity/README.md

 by Matt Devor

-### ADD TOC
-### Sanity check
-### Add Coeff explanation when deciding on final model
-### focus on coefficient interpretation
-### plot coeffs vs. cutoffs?
-### Add links to songs
-### Spell check

 # Introduction
 Music has always been an integral part of my life.
 I can still remember the first time I heard the band Phish in high school, and from there something ‘clicked’, and my musical tastes branched out widely from just alt-rock to jazz, funk, progressive rock, bluegrass, and many other genres.

 However, my personal musical tastes often differ quite drastically from what is popular in the mainstream.
-As such, I have always been fascinated by `why` certain songs are popular.
+As such, I have always been fascinated by **why** certain songs are popular.
 I.e., what is it about certain songs that causes them to have billions of listens?

 ![](images/music_brain.png)

 Spotify is a digital music service that enables users to remotely source millions of different songs on various record labels from a laptop, smartphone or other device.
 To recommend new music to users, and to be able to internally classify songs, Spotify assigns each song values from 13 different attributes/features.
 These features are mostly numerical values, but include some categorical data as well (the key the song is in, for instance).
 Spotify also assigns each song a popularity score, based on total number of clicks/listens.

-I’ve found a dataset of 100,000+ songs from Spotify, which includes a popularity score and set of metrics/attributes per song.
+I discovered a Kaggle dataset of 100,000+ songs from Spotify (located [here](https://www.kaggle.com/tomigelo/spotify-audio-features/home)), which includes a popularity score and set of metrics/attributes for each song.
 From looking through that data, I thought there might be a very interesting opportunity to take a deep dive into what attributes make a song popular.

-# Strategy
+# Strategy and Process
 - Overview of Data
 - Exploratory Data Analysis
-- Determine most important attributes
 - Linear Regression to predict popularity score
 - Undersampling
 - Logistic Regression to predict popular/not popular
 - Be able to **accurately** predict if a song will be popular or not!
-- Make revenue predictions from logistic model.

 # Overview of the Data
 - This dataset has 116,191 unique songs.